hatimabu/Rekognition/README.md

 -SNS publishes the message to all subscribers.

---For example, if you configured email, the subscriber receives an email saying something like:
+For example, if you configured email, the subscriber receives an email saying something like:

----"A face has been detected in the uploaded image: [filename]."
+"A face has been detected in the uploaded image: [filename]."